 A balance transfer is an excellent way to begin digging out of high-interest credit card debt, as long as you can use it responsibly.
 These deals should only be utilized if you’re going to be aggressively paying off existing debt and not charging new purchases to the card.

 The Citi® Diamond Preferred® card intro balance transfer offer is 0%* for 12 months on Purchases*, then an APR of 14.49% - 24.49%* (Variable).
-It comes with a balance transfer fee of 3% (or $ 5 minimum), whichever is greater.
+It comes with a balance transfer fee of 5% of each balance transfer; $5 minimum..

 - $0* Annual Fee

-- 0% intro APR for 21 months on balance transfers: The long 0% introductory APR period paired with no annual fee is by far the biggest selling point of the Citi® Diamond Preferred® Card– 21 Month Balance Transfer Offer.
+- 0%* for 21 months on Balance Transfers*: The long 0% introductory APR period paired with no annual fee is by far the biggest selling point of the Citi® Diamond Preferred® Card– 21 Month Balance Transfer Offer.
 Without the power of compounding interest working against you, getting your principal debt balance down becomes much more manageable.

 - The card also comes with Citi® Identity Theft Solutions, which offers protection from fraud with zero liability on any unauthorized purchases.

 - Balance Transfer Fee: But before you discount this offer due to the fee, do the math.
 Often times you’ll still end up saving hundreds or thousands even with a balance transfer fee.

 - Limited Rewards Program: The additional perks associated with the Citi® Diamond Preferred® Card– 21 Month Balance Transfer Offer are limited.
 The primary purpose of the card however is to utilize the promotional intro rate to save on interest, not to cash in on extras.

 - Foreign Transaction Fee: Use your Citi® Diamond Preferred® Card– 21 Month Balance Transfer Offer outside the U.S. and you’ll get hit with a hefty 3% fee on every purchase.